-Percussion – Andrew Ricketts, Chris Sawyer, Andrew Dobos, Jose Aguilar
+Percussion – Chris Sawyer, Andrew Dobos, Trevor Deary, Allan

 Chris Sawyer is a percussion educator and performer in Central Texas.
 He is a graduate of the University of North Texas and holds a bachelor’s degree in Music Education.
 He has taught for 11 years in the Austin area, including 4 years as a middle school band director, and the last 7 years as a private lesson instructor.

 Chris was an All-State Percussionist in high school, a member of the band program at John B. Connaly HS.
 He graduated in the top 5 percent of his high school class, earning scholarships for academics and music.
 While at UNT, Chris studied with Mark Ford, Paul Rennick, Christopher Deane, Mike Drake, and Ed Smith.
 He performed with the Green Brigade Marching Band, the world-renowned UNT “A-Line” Indoor drumline, the UNT 2:00 Steel Drum Ensemble, Concert bands, new music ensembles, and world music ensembles.